grouparoo/app-example-aws/README.md

      - `t2.micro` instances should be OK
      - Set your Environment variables to connect to Redis and Postgres

-5. Create teh CodeDeploy Pipeline to update the application
+5. Create the CodeDeploy Pipeline to update the application
+6. Configure Monitoring
+7. Configure Load Balancer, SSL, and DNS

 ## Notes